troychaplin/block-accessibility-checks/docs/developer-api.md

 ---

-For more examples and implementation details, see the [example-block.md](example-block.md) documentation.
+For more examples and implementation details, see the [Working Example Plugin](https://github.com/troychaplin/block-check-integration-example).